If an indigenous person wants to become a mayor

 Chicão’s son, Marcos, was prepared from childhood for his role as chief.
-But since he was only 19 years old at his father’s death, his mother – Dona Zenilda – and the Xukuru council considered him to be too young to take on the Xukuru leadership.
+But since he was only 19 years old at his father’s death, his mother – Dona Zenilda, who always acted behind the scenes in the indigenous male world,- and the Xukuru council considered him to be too young to take on the Xukuru leadership.
 Besides, Marcos’s family was being further threatened.

 For reasons of security he was sent to a school in Sao Paulo and then overseas.

 The Xukuru reservation commission founded by Marcos’s father also needed time to reorganise itself internally following his death and to come to terms with the history.
 It wanted to build a fundamentally democratic jurisdiction within the communities which elect the new 12-member Xukuru council leadership.

 Three years after the assassination of Chicão, the Xukuru chief then chosen in the interim – Chico Quelé – was executed by cattle breeders at a meeting in Pesqueira – without any further criminal prosecution.

 So, in 2000, Marcos was raised to the position of "Kazike" -the chief.

 Thanks to her international connections and in recognition of her involvement as adviser and international ambassador for her Xukuru tribe, Dona Zenilda Dona Zenilda, -the Matriarch- was named as one of the “1000 PeaceWomen Across The Globe” who were proposed for the Nobel Peace Prize.

 The honour to be one of the PeaceWomen gave her, then at least, a certain international protection.
 Despite this, she was in danger in Pesqueira and subjected to unfounded suspicions, and had to find different places to sleep every night for years.